viviandotdev/ObsidianVault/+ Encounters/Reasons to move out.md

 - I don't think my values align with my family
  - We differ significantly on core ways to live life
- - Eastern and western values a
+ - [[Eastern vs. western values]] are also fundamentally different
+ - Growing up in America has created these differences
+ -